 He became Carapax the Indestructible Man, with a robotic body, giving him superhuman strength, durability, and mild forms of energy absorption.
 I honestly can’t wait to see what they come up with for Carapax in the movie.

 You know how Batman is one of the richest superheroes in the DC world?
 Well, Mento, aka Steve Dayton, is one of the richest supervillains.
 Essentially, all his powers come from money, as he used it to develop a helmet with incredibly powerful telepathic powers.

 It gives Mento powers such as mind reading, telekinesis, mind control, etc. You can see how that could prove to be incredibly dangerous.
 Not to mention that Mento actually started as a good guy who was married to Elasti-Girl, but went crazy and evil after her demise.

 If the DCEU decides to bring in the Teen Titans, Mento could work as a great choice to be the villain that connects Blue Beetle and the young superhero team we all love.

 6. Jarvis Kord

-In the new Blue Beetle movie, Victoria Kord will serve as a villain related to Ted Kord, the former Blue Beetle.
-Well, in the comics, it was Jarvis Kord, Ted’s uncle and an insanely brilliant scientist, who manipulated Ted into giving him the scarab.
+In the new Blue Beetle movie, Victoria Kord will be a villain related to Ted Kord, the former Blue Beetle.
+In the comics, it was Jarvis Kord, Ted’s uncle and an insanely brilliant scientist, who manipulated Ted into giving him the scarab.

-Ted eventually defeated his uncle, but Jarvis returned to battle Jaime Reyes as well, who used Bruce Wayne’s help to finally end the supervillain.
-There’s nothing on Jarvis appearing in the Blue Beetle movie, though, so my guess is that Victoria Kord will serve as sort of an amalgamation between Jarvis Kord and La Dama.
+Ted eventually defeated his uncle, but Jarvis also returned to battle Jaime Reyes, who used Bruce Wayne’s help to finally end the supervillain.
+There’s nothing on Jarvis appearing in the Blue Beetle movie, though, so I guess that Victoria Kord will serve as sort of an amalgamation between Jarvis Kord and La Dama.

 5. Doctor Alchemy